Students at Lynwood Senior High School have the option to ‘bring their own device’ (BYOD) to school to support and enhance their learning.

 Although Lynwood SHS employs technical support staff they will only be available to assist students in connecting to the wireless network.
 All other technical support is the responsibility of the parent/caregiver to seek outside of the school during their own time.
 Lynwood SHS will not be responsible for managing warranty or any insurance claims.

-If you require further information, please contact one of the staff listed below on 9354 0600.
+If you require further information, please contact Jonathan Stanley, Network Administrator on 9354 0600.